Sustainability and Conserved Energy Value of Heritage Buildings

 Whole Building Design Guide.“Sustainable Historic Preservation.”WBDG Historic Preservation Subcommittee.
 Available at

-http://www.wbdg.org/resources/sustainable_hp.php.(Accessed January 10, 2016).
+https://www.wbdg.org/resources/sustainable_hp.php.(Accessed January 10, 2016).

 United States Environmental Protection Agency.
-“Life Cycle Assessment (LCA).”Available at http://www.epa.gov/nrmrl/std/lca/lca.html.(Accessed March 2, 2016).
+“Life Cycle Assessment (LCA).”Available at https://www.epa.gov/nrmrl/std/lca/lca.html.(Accessed March 2, 2016).

 Athena Sustainable Materials Institute, Athena EcoCalculator, Available at

-http://www.athenasmi.org/our-software-data/ecocalculator/ (Accessed April 18, 2016).
+https://www.athenasmi.org/our-software-data/ecocalculator/ (Accessed April 18, 2016).

 K. Weeks and A. Grimmer, The Secretary of the Interior’s Standards for the treatment of Historic